Appverse-Archive/appverse-mobile/appverse-samples/README.md

 	* 64-bit distributions must be capable of running 32-bit applications.

 *NetBeans IDE*
+* Recommended to install NetBeans IDE 7.2 or newer
 * JDK 6 (JRE alone is not sufficient)
 * Apache Ant 1.8 or later
 * Not compatible with Gnu Compiler for Java (gcj)